florethsong/mte-zh-mwe/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.-->
+---
-This dataset of WMT22 Metrics Shared Task extended with identification of translation errors (based on multidimensional quality metrics) directly related to Chinese Multiword Expressions (MWEs).
-The annotations of MWEs are provided by: https://github.com/florethsong/mtme-zh-mwe
+This is an extended dataset of the WMT22 Metrics Shared Task with the identification of translation errors (based on multidimensional quality metrics) directly related to Chinese Multiword Expressions (MWEs).
+The annotations of MWEs are provided by: https://github.com/florethsong/mtme-zh-mwe.
-'''
+---